jacobdbt2100/Supply-Chain-Service-Level-Tracking-Analysis/README.md

 - Power BI: DAX measures, data visualization

 ## Insights & Recommendation:
-### 1. The company failed to meet all service level targets....  context
+### 1. The company failed to meet all service level targets in the last six months of service delivery.

 ### 2. "Lotus Mart" and "Acclaimed Stores" experienced the worst delays in delivery even though they are among the top five customers by "Order Quantity", while "Vijay Stores" with the highest Order Quatity suffered the worst shortage amongst the top five orders.